 However, in all cases where property owners seek to grant a licence, they should exercise considerable caution lest they inadvertently grant a lease.
 Should that happen, the occupier will benefit from a degree of statutory protection under the Landlord and Tenant Act 1954.

-In deciding whether an agreement amounts to a licence or a lease, the label given to the document by the parties is unimportant.
-Rather, following the judgment of the Court of Appeal in the case of Addiscombe Garden Estates v Crabbe (1958), the court will consider the document as a whole, together with the facts of the case, and apply the following test:
+In deciding whether an agreement amounts to a licence or a lease, the label given to the document is unimportant.
+Rather, the court considers the document as a whole, together with the facts of the case.
+The judgment of the Court of Appeal in the case of Addiscombe Garden Estates v Crabbe (1958) sets out the test:

 “(if) the right conclusion appears to be that, whatever label may have been attached to it, it in fact conferred and imposed on the grantee in substance the rights and obligations of a tenant, and on the grantor in substance the rights and obligations of a landlord, then it must be given the appropriate effect, that is to say, it must be treated as a tenancy agreement as distinct from a mere licence.”

-A recent and cautionary example of a case where this test was applied was London College of Business Limited v Tareem Limited (2018).
-In that case, the property owner had made every effort to ensure they were granting a licence, including:
+The case of London College of Business Limited v Tareem Limited (2018) is a cautionary example of the application of this test.
+Here, the property owner had made every effort to ensure they granted a licence, including:

 - not using the terms “rent”, “landlord”, or “tenant”;